Kutztown advances to District 3 Class 3A softball final

 With the game tied 1-1 heading into the eighth, the Raiders scored one run in the top of the inning before the Mustangs scored two runs in the bottom of the inning to earn the walk-off win.

-Catcher Hailie Barton had a double and a run scored and shortstop Molly Krall went 2-for-3 with an RBI, a run scored and a walk for Twin Valley.
+Catcher Hailie Barton had a double and a run scored and shortstop Maggie Krall went 2-for-3 with an RBI, a run scored and a walk for Twin Valley.

 Erin Cromwell pitched 7 2/3 innings for the Raiders and took the loss.
 She allowed four runs, two of which were earned, on eight hits while striking out five.